Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 The most-logical solution is to not build autonomous AGIs in the first place — at least until we can verify that they can be controlled.

-However, global race dynamics and the easy proliferation of AI technology create an almost one-way technological shift towards using AGIs in all domains — and running them autonomously, once we develop this capability.
+However, global race dynamics and the easy proliferation of AI technology create an almostone-way technological shift towards using AGIs in all domains — and running them autonomously, once we develop this capability.

 If we build fully-autonomous AGIs — ones that can compete with each other, without human control — then it is only a fragile hope that these AGIs stay on our island and keep accommodating humans.
+It is only a hope that they won't use catastrophic options like strategic coercion and bioweapons.

 To understand why, remember: the "G" in "AGI" means general.